ScriptedSnark/reGS_win32/README.md

 3. On the starting screen, click "Clone or check out code".
 4. Enter `https://github.com/ScriptedSnark/reGS_win32.git` and press the Clone button.
 Wait for the process to finish.
 5. Choose Debug or Release.
 You can build the workspace using Build→Build All.
 If you want to build only VGUI2 or something else, right click on wanted project (for example, `GameUI`) and select Build.

+## Credits

+Thanks to [TheDoomsayer](https://github.com/TheDoomsayer) (the real skillful gigachad)!
+He helped me to learn reverse-engineering.

+Thanks to [xWhitey](https://github.com/xWhitey) for reverse-engineering collaboration when reGS was private.